fpsvogel/learn-ruby/README.md

 ## Preliminaries

 - **If you want to keep it simple** and use just *one* resource that can take you from zero to hireable, I suggest the free [Odin Project](https://www.theodinproject.com/paths).
 If you want more variety and more depth on certain topics, keep reading!
 - **If you're wondering why I chose Ruby** and not full-stack JavaScript, [I explain why on my blog](https://fpsvogel.com/posts/2021/why-learn-ruby).
-[Here's a second opinion](https://medium.com/learn-love-code/why-teach-ruby-bac8416c77ba) by the founder of a bootcamp that teaches Ruby.
+And [here's a second opinion](https://medium.com/learn-love-code/why-teach-ruby-bac8416c77ba) by the founder of a bootcamp that teaches Ruby.
 - **Make sure your day job is conducive to part-time studying** if you're a working adult looking to switch careers.
 I used to be a teacher and spent hours grading in the evenings and on weekends, which would have made studying very difficult.
 So I switched to a remote customer support job to free up my schedule.
 - **Find a system for keeping *organized* notes**, code snippets, and bookmarked links.
 I use [a simple text file](https://fpsvogel.com/posts/2021/plain-text-knowledge-base).
 - **You should spend more time *coding* than *reading about* coding**.
 I mention this because below I list lots of books and courses but not many hands-on projects.
 Why?
 Because starting a project and getting into a coding routine is easy (if you can't think of any project ideas, try these lists: [1](https://github.com/codecrafters-io/build-your-own-x), [2](https://github.com/practical-tutorials/project-based-learning#ruby), [3](https://projectbook.code.brettchalupa.com)), whereas knowing what to read/study is not at all obvious at the beginning.
 Hence the focus on books and courses here.